 These vehicles must be operated and maintained with the utmost caution in order to ensure the safety of everyone on the road.
 Unfortunately, the people responsible for safe operation and maintenance often neglect their responsibilities.
 Here are the most common causes of truck accidents involving some form of negligence:

-Understanding the causes for the accident that may not be immediately apparent is essential to determining who should be held liable.
+Understanding the causes of the accident that may not be immediately apparent is essential to determining who should be held liable.

 Commercial Vehicle Accident Settlements